Territorial Commons: Uranium

 National Museum in Australia & Harvard Natural History Museum

 Project OverviewThe legacy of uranium extraction is a history of colonization and contamination.
 Once uranium ore’s potential to create nuclear energy was discovered, the largest powers of the world plundered for more power.
-One can see a connection of exploitation, across continents.
-The United States and Australia, both produced similar pamphlets to identify uranium ore in the landscape.
-This tool catalyzed a class of civilian pioneers to do the bidding of their perspective governments.
-People pillaged the land for cash rewards.
 Through uranium mining, we begin to unveil one facet of how the settler colony of Austrlia was able to establish itself on “unknown land” (terra nullius).
 Uranium was extracted with no regard for life and no regard for the preservation of this resource and its surroundings.
 In addition to extraction, the legacy of uranium also lived within the atomic bomb testings that were denated across Australia.
 The nuclear bombs of Emu Field and Maralinga were known to pollute their surroundings with “Black Mist”, which was radioactive poison carried by the wind, which spread skin disease, blindness and death to the adjacent communities.
 Mapping the history of uranium in Australia illunimates the reality of a government that has inflicted coercion and cruelty onto a people, for the acquisition of more power.

 ARCHIVE TABLE